Ebb Cade: Plutonium injection

+According to one account, Cade departed suddenly from the hospital on his own initiative; one morning the nurse opened his door, and he was gone.
+Later it was learned that he moved out of state and died of heart failure in Greensboro.

-Beginning in 1945 and until 1947 a total of 18 people were part of a series of studies that involved the injection of Plutonium.
+From 1945 to 1947, 18 people were part of a series of studies that involved the injection of plutonium.
 In Rochester, New York at Strong Memorial Hospital 11 people were injected.
-In Chicago, Illinois, three individuals received injections at Billings Hospital of the University of Chicago.
+In Chicago, three individuals received injections at Billings Hospital of the University of Chicago.
 In San Francisco, California, three people were injected at the University Hospital of the University of California, San Francisco.
 The first person injected in California was Albert Stevens.
-Urine and feces samples were collected from the test subjects and forwarded to Los Alamos (also known as Project Y) for plutonium analysis.
+Urine and feces samples were collected from the test subjects and forwarded to Los Alamos National Laboratory for plutonium analysis.
 The studies were utilized to formulate mathematical equations necessary to establish plutonium excretion rates.